Zhong Gong

 Zhong Gong (中功) is a spiritual movement based on qigong founded in 1987 by Zhang Hongbao.
 The full name (中华养生益智功) translates to "China Health Care and Wisdom Enhancement Practice."
 The system differentiated itself from other qigong practices through its structured organizational approach and commercial model, which aimed to establish a nationwide network of schools and healing centers in China during the 1990s.

-Zhong Gong achieved national prominence during the 'qigong fever' that gripped China during the Deng Xiaoping era.
-At its peak, Zhong Gong had an extensive network of schools, instructors, and practitioners, and its influence extended across various social and institutional levels.
-Zhang Hongbao claimed in 2003 that the movement had about 38 million followers and even Jiang Zemin was reportedly interested in its potential health benefits.
+Born in Harbin as a high school teacher and Chinese Communist Party member, Zhang developed Zhonggong in the late 1980s amid the 'qigong fever' that gripped China during the Deng Xiaoping era.
+The group attracting widespread attention through claims of supernatural abilities and a biography selling ten million copies.
+At its peak, Zhong Gong had an extensive network of schools, instructors, and practitioners, and its influence extended across various social and institutional levels, with the group claiming up to 38 million followers and 100,000 employees nationwide by the mid-1990.

 In 1999, Chinese authorities declared Zhong Gong an illegal organization, citing concerns over its influence and structure.
 As a result, its assets—including those of the 3,000 entities that made up the Unicorn Group—were confiscated, and 600 key members were arrested.
 Following these events, the organization faced significant challenges in maintaining its activities.
 With an arrest warrant issued against him, Zhang Hongbao fled to the United States, where he applied for political asylum.
 He was granted protective resident status on June 13, 2001.
 Zhang died in July 2006 in a car accident.

+After Zhang's death, his former secretary Zhang Xiao reportedly continued promoting Zhong Gong teachings and was described as having taken a leading role in overseas and fragmented continuation efforts.
+During the COVID-19 pandemic, associated practitioners introduced a set of anti-Covid-19 qigong exercises as a response to Covid-19.

 History and development

-In the aftermath of the 1989 Tiananmen Square demonstrations, relocated to a remote area in Sichuan, where he restructured his organization within a network of private enterprises under the Qilin Group.
+In the aftermath of the 1989 Tiananmen Square protests and massacre, Zhang relocated to a remote area in Sichuan, where he restructured his organization within a network of private enterprises under the Qilin Group.
 This allowed his followers to continue practicing and studying within an organized framework.

 During the early 1990s, Zhong Gong became the most popular of the various qigong schools.
 Its commercial activities were incorporated in China as the Unicorn Group (麒麟集团), a collectively ownership enterprise.
 In Mainland China, it had numerous operations, branches, and staff.
 There were six subordinate divisions, including Qigong training, healthy living, travel, education, medical.

 Political scientist Patricia M. Thornton at the University of Oxford lists Zhong Gong as an example of a cybersect, due to the group's reliance on the internet for text distribution, recruitment and information-sharing among adherents.